canonical/checkbox/docs/how-to/release_process/validation_pipeline_execution.rst

         D -->|No| G
         E -->|No| G

 With new Edge version of Checkbox in the store we can start validating it.

 Validating the Edge version
 ---------------------------

-On the Cert Jenkins instance, the `{insert_final_job_name_here}` checks the store API for new Edge versions of Checkbox.
+On the Certification Jenkins instance, the ``{insert_final_job_name_here}`` job checks the store API for new Edge versions of Checkbox.
-The job is defined in the hwcert-jenkins-jobs repository here: `{insert url to the trigger job}`.
+The job is defined in the |hwcert-jenkins-jobs|_ repository.

 This job is also responsible for checking if all of the necessary snaps were published (for other series and architectures).
-Once confirmed the "Canary Test Plan" defined here: `Canry test plan <https://github.com/canonical/checkbox/blob/main/providers/base/units/canary/test-plan.pxu>`_
+Once confirmed, the "Canary Test Plan" is defined in `Canary test plan <https://github.com/canonical/checkbox/blob/main/providers/base/units/canary/test-plan.pxu>`_.

 .. mermaid::